ebzzry/ebzzry.github.io/src/lambda-calculus.md

 y
 ```

-Let's break it down:
+Let’s break it down:

 1. Apply `(λx.x)` to `y`:
 2. Consume the arguments, then substitute all instances `x` in the
    body, with `y`.

-"Wait, it merely returned the argument y." you may say.
+“Wait, it merely returned the argument y.” you may say.
 That is
 true.
 The function `(λx.x)` is the identity function — it is a
 single-parameter function that returns whatever is was applied to.

 Functions are not limited to be applied to symbols.
 They can also be